DhairyaC/DhairyaC/README.md

 - 👯 I’m looking to collaborate on Data Science projects to expand my knowledge spectrum and dive deeper into the domain.

-- 💬 Ask me about Machine Learning, Deep Learning, Data Analysis, Statistics and Database Management.
+- 💬 Ask me about Data Analytics, Machine Learning, Deep Learning, Statistics, Database Management and Cloud Computing.

 - 📫 Reach me at dhchhed@iu.edu